-Family allowances: 2,600 CFA francs a month is paid for each of the first six children.
-The benefit is paid quarterly.
+Family allowances: 2,600 CFA francs a month is paid quarterly for each eligible child.

 Prenatal allowance: 2,600 CFA francs a month is paid during pregnancy.
 The benefit is paid in three installments.

 Maternity allowance: 2,600 CFA francs a month is paid from the date of childbirth up to the child's second birthday.
 The benefit is paid in five installments.